What Every Student Needs

 See #1.
 Students are infinitely more clever than the design of most schools and curriculum seems to suggest they are, but they’re still growing, with widely varying backgrounds of knowledge and schema.
-Sometimes they need ideas–and that’s all they need: An idea, and for you to get out of the way.
+Sometimes they need ideas–and that’s all they need: an idea, and for you to get out of the way.

-7. Every student needs an audience.
+7. Every student needs a sense of purpose.

 8. Every student needs a champion.

 Every student needs to believe in themselves, of course.
 But not all do.
 Students need a champion–someone to believe in them when their own conviction falters.

 9. Every student needs a chance to practice.

 And not only practice, but with a variety of support (none, a little, and a lot), with a variety of collaborators, with and without technology, with and without an audience, with and without prescription and instruction, and both ends–but still within–their Zone of Proximal Development.

 10. Every student deserves as many chances as it takes.